 Remove fixative to waste bucket in the hood.
 Rinse gently with PBS.

 Back at your bench, stain the cells with phalloidin, following the directions on page 71.

-When the cells are ready, examine them at the microscope.
+When the cells are ready, examine them at the microscope, and collect images.